gerrybot/gerardmcgarry/content/post/20180501-tom-and-eileen-glenshesk/index.md

 Tom and Eileen's house.
 Glenshesk, 2006.

-_The lure of an abandoned house is in **not** knowing the story of the people who lived there.
-Imagining the people who lived there.
+_The lure of an abandoned house is in imagining the story of the people who lived there.
+Who they were.
 What their lives were like.
 Why they left behind their home and where they went to next.
-But with this place, I knew the people well._
+But in the case of this hillside house in Glenshesk, I knew the people well._
 <!--more-->

-My father's aunt and uncle, Tom and Eileen lived in this place with their daughter Shiela until the roof literally started caving in.
+My father's aunt and uncle, Tom and Eileen lived in this place with their daughter Sheila until the roof literally started caving in.
 It had no plumbing that I know of, no electricity, and their only source of entertainment was a battery-powered radio.

 {{< image name="p8200031.jpg" alt="Collapsing ceiling in abandoned house, Glenshesk" caption="Collapsing ceiling in abandoned house, Glenshesk" >}}